 Is he brave enough to stop hiding behind his persona and give love one final try?

 Jordan Stevens has crammed a lot of living into his fifty years.
 Some of those years have been good, some bad, and some he would just as soon forget.
 The world isn’t always kind to an aging queen.
 Lovers begin to scamper into forbidden fields, your padding tends to slip, and you spend more time with egg whites than most pastry chefs.
 Heartache is nothing new to the man who embodies the acid-tongued Sitka Patel on stage every night, which led Jordan to vow to never trust another man under eighty again.
-He has his club, his drag family, and his Bombay cat Heckle.
+He has his club, his drag family, and his Bombay cat, Heckle.
 Who needs the hassle?
-That philosophy had served him well, until a stunning young thing with dark chocolate eyes shows up at the back door of Campo Royale with a suitcase, a sad story, and a dream.
+That philosophy had served him well until a stunning young thing with dark chocolate eyes shows up at the back door of Campo Royale with a suitcase, a sad story, and a dream.

 From the time he was old enough to spell the word sequin, Yampier Perez knew that someday he’d be wearing them.
-The youngest of four children born to Cuban immigrants, Yampier was always a little glitzier than the other neighborhood boys.
+One of three children born to Cuban immigrants, Yampier was always a little glitzier than the other neighborhood boys.
 His love of fashion design and performance arts was barely tolerated at home and even less so in the hallways of his rural Georgia high school.
-Yet, Yampier never let his light be doused, not even the day his older brother caught him modeling his sister’s prom dress.
-Beaten, disowned, and on his own before graduation, he found himself having to work seedy jobs doing even seedier things, until he saved enough cash to head to the Big Apple.
+Yet, Yampier never let his light to be doused, not even the day his older brother caught him modeling his sister’s prom dress.
+Beaten, disowned, and on his own before graduation, he found himself having to work seedy jobs, doing even seedier things, until he saved enough cash to head to the Big Apple.
 That money has now run out, leaving him stuck in Wilmington with no food, no place to stay, and no family.
 Little does he know that stumbling into the Campo Royale Club, half frozen and weak from hunger, is about to bring him everything he has yearned for.

 The Bachelor and the Cherry is a slow burn gay age gap romance that features an aging drag queen, a virginal newcomer, lots of sass, wigs galore, hurt/comfort, family found, and a richly sequined happy ending.